desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 In the RRR model, there are multiple channels through which DS parameters can be accepted:

-- The registry can receive information about an intended DS update automatically from the Child DNS Operator and appply the update directly;
+- The registry can retrieve information about an intended DS update automatically from the Child DNS Operator and apply the update directly;

-- The registrar can receive the same and relay it to the registry;
+- The registrar can retrieve the same and relay it to the registry;

-- Registrars or (less commonly) registries can obtain the information from the registrant via webform submission or other means and relay it to the registry.
+- Registrars or (less commonly) registries can obtain the information from the registrant performing a "manual update", such as via webform submission, and relay it to the registry.

 There are several considerations in this context, as follows.